Tome Scientific Building Room 233

 MATH 170 Single Variable Calculus

-The study of real-valued functions, including transcendental functions, limits, derivatives, and their applications, the definition of the Reimann integral, and the Fundamental Theorem of Calculus.Three hours of classroom and one and a half hour of lab per week.
+The study of real-valued functions, including transcendental functions, limits, derivatives and their applications, the definition of the Riemann integral, and the Fundamental Theorem of Calculus.Three hours of classroom and one and a half hour of lab per week.
 Prerequisite: 151 or departmental placement.
-This course fulfills the QR graduation requirement.
 Offered every semester.

 MATH 311 Applied Combinatorics

 An advanced course in discrete mathematics introducing the basic tools of combinatorics and their applications.
 The course will consider the three basic problems of combinatorics; counting, existence and optimization.
 Prerequisite: 211.
-This course fulfills the QR graduation requirement.
 Offered even numbered spring semesters.